cscorley/dissertation/chapters/5_discussion/1_flt.md

 related issues.
 These are likely caused by files that were removed over time and did not make it into release and highlights the volatility of software development.
-It is typical for unsuccessful queries to be filtered from the benchmark, hence we have removed them from our data analyses instead of penalizing a particular approach.
+It is typical for unsuccessful queries to be filtered from the benchmark, hence I have removed them from my data analyses instead of penalizing a particular approach.

 \todo{here is a nice place for a table show-casing which approach is missing most}